fiatrete/OpenDAN-Personal-AI-OS/doc/QuickStart.md

 1. Cost is a significant determinant.
 LLM (Large Language Model) offers potent, well-defined capabilities.
 It's the new-age CPU.
 From a product and business perspective, products like ChatGTP only allow effective, constrained usage of this power.
 It's reminiscent of the early days of minicomputers when systems were time-shared: useful but limited.
 To truly harness the potential of LLM, we need to ensure that every individual owns their LLM.
 They should freely utilize the LLM as a foundational component for any application.
 This necessitates an operating system constructed on the principles of LLM.
 2. Once you possess an LLM, you'll realize the vastness of possibilities!
 The current capabilities of ChatGPT, even with plugins extending LLM's functionalities, are considerably limited.
 This limitation stems both from commercial considerations and the legal constraints traditional cloud services face.
 The platforms bear too much responsibility.
 But, with LLM in AIOS, you can seamlessly integrate natural language, LLM, existing services, and smart devices.
 You no longer have to fret about privacy breaches or liability concerns – you assume responsibility for the outcomes once you grant access to LLM!

+OpenDAN is an open-source project, let's define the future of Humans and AI together!